kendricktan/uni_meals_r/READ_ME.md

 # Uni Meals revamped

+To improve:
+	Change html forms to django.forms.py?

 To fix:

 To do:
+	Load Image button and upload image to server
+	User profile to upload profile image into
 	Static html file to serve all JS and CSS files
 	Design admin page
 	Design admin page to add eatery
 	Design About us (What is Uni Meals?
 Who we are, + Partner's) page Design Help (FAQ, Terms of Use, Support)

 Done:
 	Designed main layouts